cern-eos/eos/doc/using/reports.rst

    sec.role             virtual role (only VOMS) sec.info             security information e.g. DN sec.app              application responsible for record e.g. balancing,gridftp,eoscp,fuse
+   tpc.src              TPC source hostname (only on TPC transfers) tpc.dst              TPC destination hostname (only on TPC transfers) tpc.src_lfn          TPC file path at source (only on TPC transfers)
    ==================== ==================================================================================================

+Note: In case of TPC transfers, only one of `tpc.src` or `tpc.dst` is available, depending on the type of TPC transfer

 FST deletion records
 ----------------------------